 - The process account does not have built-in administrator privileges.
 This only applies to Index Manager 7.0.

 - The index name contains invalid characters.

 Change the local security policy to allow all administrators on the server to run without Admin Approval mode.

 Note: Index Manager 8.0 can run with Admin approval mode enabled; the default Windows setting.
 The change to the local security policy described in this article refers only to Index Manager 7.0.

-Although the process account used by Index Manager is a member of the local Administrators group on the server, Windows server 2008 distinguishes between the built-in administrator account and users that are subsequently added to the Administrators group.
-Any operations performed in the context of these users will have to be approved, and this can cause problems for Index Manager.
+Although the process account used by Index Manager is a member of the local Administrators group on the server, Windows Server 2008 distinguishes between the built-in administrator account and users that are subsequently added to the Administrators group.
+Any operations performed in the context of these users will have to be approved, which can cause problems for Index Manager.